atsign-foundation/at_c/README.md

 cd at_c/packages/atclient
 ```

+You could also cd into `atchops` if you want to build/test that instead.

 Once you have completed this step, you can branch off to any of the following:

 - [Installing on Linux/MacOS](#installing-on-linuxmacos)